 The idea of establishing a hot pools complex in New Brighton has been long advocated for by the community.
-Christchurch City Council and DCL have built on this proposal to create a regional attraction that kick-starts New Brighton’s revitalisation, drawing people into the village centre and supporting the wider New Brighton Regeneration Project, including the Beachside Playground, improvements to public spaces, transport and car parking, residential development, and the surf club rebuild.
+Christchurch City Council and DCL have built on this proposal to create a regional attraction that kick-starts New Brighton’s revitalisation, drawing people into the village centre and supporting the wider New Brighton Regeneration Project, including the Beachside Playground, improvements to public spaces, transport and car parking and residential development.

 Development Christchurch Limited, working alongside Christchurch City Council, has taken the community’s direction and come up with ideas for how this project might work.

 In November 2016, DCL and Christchurch City Council consulted the community on the proposed Christchurch Hot Pools and Beachside Playground development.
 The majority of respondents were strongly in favour of the project being progressed.

 Funding for the hot pools was approved by Council in June 2017 as part of the Annual Plan process, where the community was consulted on the Council’s proposal to allocate additional funding for the project.